Queen Elizabeth II tests positive for COVID - NewsBreak

 The queen has a busy schedule over the next few months of her Platinum Jubilee year, and is scheduled to attend in-person public engagements in the coming weeks, including a diplomatic reception at Windsor on March 2 and the Commonwealth Service at Westminster Abbey on March 14.

-On March 29, she has a remembrance service at Westminster Abbey for her husband Prince Philip, who died in April 2021 at the age of 99.Man rescued from snow after being mistaken for ‘pile of trash’
+On March 29, she has a remembrance service at Westminster Abbey for her husband Prince Philip, who died in April 2021 at the age of 99.U.S.
+House candidate accused of alcohol-fueled profanities toward pre-teen girls

 Public celebrations of the Platinum Jubilee are scheduled for June, with festivities including a military parade, a day of horse racing and neighborhood parties over a June 2-5 long weekend.